 Configure Entitlements and Quotas for Subaccounts

-Assign entitlements to subaccounts by adding service plans and distribute the quotas available in your global account to your subaccounts using the SAP Cloud Platform cockpit “Entitlements”, “Service Assignments”.
+Assign entitlements to subaccounts by adding service plans and distribute the quotas available in your global account to your subaccounts using the SAP BTP cockpit “Entitlements”, “Service Assignments”.

 Add Members to subaccounts